 The range of periods and sites covered is broad: students are introduced to archaeological sites and materials from the Early Helladic to the Early Modern periods.
 Teaching (ca. 90 contact hours) is primarily site-based, and focuses on the application of archaeology to the study of the history, language, culture, and anthropology of Greece.
 It is particularly relevant to university courses on Greek Archaeology, History, and Classics, but includes also the study of later periods, notably the Byzantine world with its role in preserving the Classical tradition.

 There are up to 30 places offered each year to undergraduates studying at UK universities, and a number of bursaries are available to help cover the costs of travel and maintenance.
-The next course will take place in 18th August – 7th September 2019.
+The next course will take place 23rd August – 13th September 2020.

-Please find below the course advert, the provisional itinerary, the application form and a document with instructions for referees.
-The call for applications is now closed.
+Please find below documents from the 2018-2019 application cycle: the course advert, the provisional itinerary, the application form and a document with instructions for referees.
+Applications for the 2020 course will open in October 2019.

 Students who wish to take this course as a module should also download the ‘Course Module’ document.